operator-playground-io/elastic-cloud-operator/tutorials/application-tutorial.md

 cd edge-elasticsearch-songs
 ```

-Copy the secrets in the defaule namespace to be able to access the Elastic Search cluster:
+Copy the secrets in the default namespace to be able to access the Elasticsearch cluster:
 ```execute
 kubectl get secret elasticsearch-es-elastic-user --namespace=operators --export -o yaml | kubectl apply --namespace=default -f -
 ```